-Marriage is a solemn legal contract and you must fulfil all the necessary requirements if the marriage is to be legally valid.
-The 2004 Civil Registration Act, which came into force in November 2007, introduced major changes to the procedures for solemnising and registering marriages in the Republic of Ireland.
+Marriage is a legal contract and you must fulfil all the necessary requirements if the marriage is to be legally valid.
+The 2004 Civil Registration Act, which came into force in 2007, introduced major changes to the procedures for solemnising and registering marriages in the Republic of Ireland.

 To contract a valid marriage in Ireland, you must:

 This applies to ALL marriages, including same-sex ‘marriages’.

 Marriage by civil ceremony is a civil contract.
-Marriage by certain religious ceremonies is also recognised in civil law as being a civil contract.
-If you want to marry in a religious ceremony, approach the authorities of the religious denomination for advice, and make an appointment to attend the local registrar.
-Under the 2015 Marriage Act, religious bodies are not obliged to recognise same-sex ‘marriages’.
+Marriage by certain religious groups is also recognised in law as being a civil contract.
+If you want to marry in a religious ceremony, seek advice from the authorities of the religious denomination, and then make an appointment to attend the local registrar.
+(Under the 2015 Marriage Act, religious bodies are not obliged to recognise same-sex ‘marriages’.)
 If you want a civil ceremony, make an appointment to attend a Registrar of Civil Marriages.
-Some counties have more than one registrar; the Health Service Executive (HSE) will give you their contact details.
+Some counties have more than one registrar; the Health Service Executive (HSE) will provide their contact details.
 See the list of HSE registration offices

 Minimum age for marriage

 Once the legal requirements have been met, the couple are issued with a marriage registration form (MRF) which is effectively a civil marriage licence.

 The couple will also have to state the date they wish to marry, whether they intent to have a civil or religious ceremony, the names and dates of birth of their witnesses, and details of the proposed solemniser and venue.
 They will also both have to complete a declaration stating that they are not aware of any lawful impediment to the proposed marriage (see below).
 The registrar will issue acknowledgements confirming the date of the receipt of the notification.(This is not a licence.)